robvclarke/Portfolio-3-Python/README.md

 - I used 'Figma' to create the flow chart in this readme

-- The 'Love Sandwhiches' code institute essentials project was a great reference when troubleshooting bugs
+- The 'Love Sandwhiches' code institute essentials project was a great reference when troubleshooting bugs and deploying to Heroku.

 - Stack Overflow for helping me figure out how to print colored text to the terminal [Stack Overflow](https://stackoverflow.com/questions/287871/how-to-print-colored-text-to-the-terminal)